SFULibrary/islandora_rest_ingester/README.md

 Please note:

 * when ingesting compound objects, the value of the `--cmodel` option should be "islandora:compoundCModel".
-Content models for child elements are assigned automatically based on the OBJ datastream file's extension.
-If the content model cannot be assigned, the child object is not ingested.
 * when ingesting books, the value of the `--cmodel` option should be "islandora:bookCModel".
 * when ingesting newspaper issues, the value of the `--cmodel` option should be "islandora:newspaperIssueCModel", and the value of the `--parent` option should be the PID of the newspaper object.
+You do not need to include the `--relationship` argument.
+* operating system junk files 'Thumbs.db' and 'DS_Store' are ignored.

+### Sample content

+The directory `sampledata` provides samples that are intended to illustrate how input should be arranged, and to let you try ingesting objects quickly.
+All objects are from Simon Fraser University's Islandora instance at http://digital.lib.sfu.ca; a few are concocted, such as the same binary object.

+* single file objects: to ingest these three objects (two editorial cartoons and one binary object), run the command `php ingest.php -l mylog.log -e http://localhost:8000/islandora/rest/v1 -m islandora:sp_large_image_cmodel -p restingester:collection -n mynamespace -o admin -u admin -t admintoken sampledata/single`
+* compound objects: to ingest these two objects (two postcards), run `php ingest.php -l mylog.log -e http://localhost:8000/islandora/rest/v1 -m islandora:compoundCModel -p restingester:collection -n mynamespace -o admin -u admin -t admintoken sampledata/compound`
+* book: to ingest the sample book (there is only one, and to reduce the size of the sample data it only contains pages 1-4 and 17-19), run `php ingest.php -l mylog.log -e http://localhost:8000/islandora/rest/v1 -m islandora:bookCModel  -p restingester:collection -n mynamespace -o admin -u admin -t admintoken sampledata/book`
+* newspaper issues: to ingest the two sample newspaper issues, create a newspaper object and run the command `php ingest.php -l mylog.log -e http://localhost:8000/islandora/rest/v1 -m islandora:newspaperIssueCModel -p my:newspaper -n mynamespace -o admin -u admin -t admintoken sampledata/newspaper`

+### Specifying the content model

+The `--cmodel` option tells the ingest.php script which ingester class to invoke for each object in the input directory.
+A default (paged) content model is applied to pages in books and newspaper issues, and the content model for each child element in a compound object is assigned based on the OBJ datastream file's extension.
+If the content model cannot be assigned from the extension, the child object is not ingested.

+There are situations where you may want to assign an object's content model explicitly.
+For example, some content models do not use OBJ datastreams, such as islandora:entityCModel and islandora:personCModel.
+Some solution packs do not rely on a specific set of file extensions to define their OBJ content models, such as the Binary Object Solution Pack.

-* content model for any object can be overridden by the presence of a file called 'cmodel.txt' within the object directory that contains the PID of the desired content model.
+The content model for any object can be overridden by the presence of a file called 'cmodel.txt' within the object directory.
+This file contains the PID of the desired content model.

 ### The log file